modelstar-labs/docs/docs/bilingualism/index.md

+---
+draft: true
+---

+# Python + SQL

-# What are Python UDFs and Stored Procedures
+## What are Python UDFs and Stored Procedures

 UDFs and Stored Procedures are used to modularize SQL statement.